Configuring Cloud Clusters

 First, add an item from the Marketplace.

 Next, create a new resource or navigate to an existing resource's settings.
-Click Load From Market.
+Click Edit, then Load From Marketplace.